By Allison Wheeler on | No Comments

-Both types of photographers are talented and have studied, practiced, and honed their skills.
-Both the images from posed and non-posed sessions are beautiful and have a target market for clients. (*note, this post is in NO WAY intended to spark controversy!
-I have several friends in the posed newborn camp whose work I admire and refer to when potential clients want a more posed feel for their session.)
+(NOTE, this post is in NO WAY intended to spark controversy!
+I have several friends in the studio newborn camp whose work I admire and I do refer to them when potential clients want a more posed feel for their photos).

-When I first decided I was genuinely interested in taking pictures for others, I knew wanted to photograph babies.
-I was lucky enough to have friends allow me to practice on their newborns.
-With each of those sessions I would fill up my minivan (and when I say fill up, I mean FILL UP) with props, blankets, a Pinterest inspired pvc pipe backdrop holder my husband made, bean bag, etc. If you think it could be used in a newborn session, it was probably in my van.
+When I first got started in photography, I knew I wanted to photograph babies.
+I was lucky enough to have friends that allowed me to practice on their newborns.
+With each of those sessions I would fill up my minivan (and when I say fill up, I mean FILL UP) with props, blankets, a Pinterest inspired pvc pipe backdrop holder my husband made, bean bag, etc. If there was an item that could be used for a newborn session, it was probably in my van.

 First and foremost, I have learned that it is most important to be upfront about what you offer.
-There were a few times after I had decided on my approach that I realized I should have been more clear in my approach to photographing newborns.
-You do not want to show up to a session and a family not know what to expect.
+There were a few times after I had decided on my approach that I realized I should have been more clear with families in regards to their newborn session.
+You do not want to show up and a family not know what to expect.

 It is critical to have lenses and camera bodies that make shooting indoors more successful.
 I typically use my 35mm.
 And I often have to bump up my ISO to compensate for the lack of light.
 Shooting with your aperture wide open (lower f-stop number) and/or a slower shutter speed will also allow more light on the sensor.

-Family.
-Get the family in the pictures.
-I cannot tell you how much I love images with new parents, big brothers or sisters, and even grandparents.
-The emotions surrounding a new baby overwhelm me.
-Some of my favorite images come from these moments.
+I cannot tell you how much I love images that include baby with the new parents, big brothers, sisters, and even grandparents.
+The emotions surrounding a new baby are powerful and some of the best images will come from these moments.